bravesoft-inc/bs-logger-ios/README.md

 #### 2. Issue GitLab's Access Token
 Login [GitLab](https://gitlab.com/)

-Next, click yourown icon at upper right and click `Edit profile`, then move to `UserSettings` page.
+Next, click your own icon at the upper right and click `Edit profile`, then move to the `UserSettings` page.

 ![Issuing GitLab's Access Token1](./Docs/images/private_setting_1.png)

 ---

-Click `Access Tokens` from side menu and move to `Personal Access Tokens` page
+Click `Access Tokens` from the side menu and move to `Personal Access Tokens` page

 ![Issuing GitLab's Access Token2](./Docs/images/private_setting_2.png)

 ---

-After name token, put a check `api` and `read_registry` from authorization lists, and click `Create personal access token` button to issue access token. (set Expiration date if necessary)
+After the name token, put check `api` and `read_registry` from the authorization lists and click `Create personal access token` button to issue the access token. (set Expiration date if necessary)

 ![Issuing GitLab's Access Token3](./Docs/images/private_setting_3.png)

 ---

-After issuing token, `Your new personal access token` frame is displaying, copy to clipboard(※Token is displaying only one time.)
+After issuing the token, `Your new personal access token` frame will be displayed and copy it to clipboard(※Token is displayed only one time.)

 ![Issuing GitLab's Access Token4](./Docs/images/private_setting_4.png)

 #### 3. Login to GitLab on Xcode
-Display Xcode setting screen by clicking 'Xcode' → 'Preferences' at menu bar.
+Display the Xcode setting screen by clicking 'Xcode' → 'Preferences' at the menu bar.

 ![Login to GitLab on Xcode1](./Docs/images/xcode_1.png)

 ---

-Open 'Accounts' Tab and click '+' at lower left of screeen, then choose `GitLab.com`.
+Open 'Accounts' Tab and click '+' at the lower left of the screen, then choose `GitLab.com`.

 ![Login to GitLab on Xcode2](./Docs/images/xcode_2.png)

-Put account name of GitLab and GitLab access token which you got at 2 to the form showing on display then your process to access private repository is completed.
+Put the account name of GitLab and GitLab access token which you got at 2 to the form showing on display then your process to access the private repository is completed.
 ## Usage
 ### Initialization
-Add the information down below when the app is started doing start-up process.
+Add the information down below when the app is started doing the start-up process.
-Schemes like 'DEBUG・STAGING・RELESE' should be written by Scheme name of being setted at project.
+Schemes like 'DEBUG・STAGING・RELESE' should be written by the Scheme name of being set at the project.

 ```swift
 class AppDelegate : UIResponder, UIApplicationDelegate {